smaity8136/java-sandbox/spring-cloud/springcloud-stream-streamlistener-multiple-methods/readme.txt

 The use-case will process colours (String values) and based on certain colours we map them to different method invocations with the @StreamListener annotation.

+This module depends on the 'springcloud-stream-source-color' module to publish color messages to the 'colorChannel' exchange.

+This module is explicitly offset to port 8081

+To start this microservice, execute: gradle bootRun